A stool Gram stain is a laboratory test that uses different chemical stains to detect and identify bacteria in a stool sample.

 Why the Test is Performed

-Your health care provider may order this test to help diagnose an intestinal infection or illness, sometimes involving diarrhea.
+Your provider may order this test to help diagnose an intestinal infection or illness, sometimes involving diarrhea.

 What Abnormal Results Mean